MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

       : ValidationAttribute
 ```

-9. In the **InUniversityValidationAttribute.cs** code block, press Enter, and type the following code:
+9. In the **InUniversityValidationAttribute.cs** code block, press Enter, and then type the following code:
   ```cs
       protected override ValidationResult IsValid(object value, ValidationContext validationContext) {
       }
 ```

-10. In the **IsValid** method code block, press Enter, and type the following code:
+10. In the **IsValid** method code block, press Enter, and then type the following code:
   ```cs
       Student student = (Student)validationContext.ObjectInstance;
       if (!student.UniversityStudent)